Apply by Oct. 10 to start classes on Oct. 27! Start your no-fee application today.

 Add-On License in Early Childhood Education (PreK–2)

-Take your teaching career further with an add-on license in early childhood education.
+Take your teaching career further with the coursework to add a license in early childhood education.

 Add-On License in Early Childhood Education

 Our 20-credit Add-On License in Early Childhood Education is designed for teachers who have already obtained an Initial license or a Professional license and seek to expand or “add-on” to their current credential.
-Our Add-On License in Early Childhood Education prepares you to work in PreK through grade two.
+Our add-on program in Early Childhood Education prepares you to work in PreK through grade two.

-In addition to completing five courses, students complete an internship under the supervision of their building principal.
+In addition to completing five courses, students must complete an internship under the supervision of their building principal and pass any required MTELs to receive the add-on license from MA DESE.

 Quick Facts: